By Steve Hill and Elena Milova

 Loss of proteostasis

 Proteostasis is the process by which cells control the abundance and folding of the proteins – building blocks of each cell.
 Proteostasis consists of a complex network of systems that integrates the regulation of gene expression, signaling pathways, molecular chaperones and protein degradation systems.
 Aging is linked to the impairment of proteostasis and the various quality control systems it incorporates.
 Even during regular operation misfolding of proteins can occur and they are immediately broken down and recycled.
 However with aging and the decline of proteostasis misfolded proteins increase and lead to aggregation.
 One of the best known consequences of this is the accumulation of amyloids which results in the development of diseases such as Alzheimer’s and Parkinson’s.
 Recently research approaches to improve the function of macrophages have shown potential in removing the accumulated amyloids giving hope for treating diseases like Alzheimer’s, and other work on misfolded proteins is showing similar promise.

 Deregulated nutrient sensing

 The scientific evidence to date suggests that anabolic signaling (internal alarm about the abundance of nutrients) appears to accelerate aging, and that decreased nutrient signaling is shown to extend lifespan.
 We see from experiments, that adjusting signalling using substances like Rapamycin to mimic limited nutrient availability can increase lifespan in mice.
 This aging category comprises four main pathways: the IIS Signaling pathway, mTOR, AMPK, and Sirtuins The Insulin and Insulin-like growth factor 1 (IGF-1) Signaling pathway (IIS pathway) informs the cells in the body of the presence of glucose.
 It is composed of growth hormone (GH) created in the pituitary gland in mammals, and .IGF-1 which is produced in response to GH by many types of cells, forming the somatotrophic axis.
 IGF-1 shares the same signaling pathway as insulin.
 The IIS pathway is a conserved aging-controlled pathway from our evolutionary past.
 This pathway has various targets including FOXO and mTOR, both involved with aging.
 When there is a reduction of the functions of the GH, IGF-1 receptor, insulin receptor or its downstream intracellular targets, we see an increase in lifespan.
 Consistent with deregulated nutrient sensing, we see that dietary restriction increases lifespan in various species.
 There is also increasing evidence for the healthspan benefits of dietary restriction in humans.
 So it seems, reducing the IIS pathway can encourage longevity.
 However contrary to this, as we age levels of GH and IGF-1 also decline, which is seemingly a paradox.

 So why the decreased GH and IGF-1 levels via interventions such as dietary restriction and Rapamycin are beneficial, and yet their falling levels with aging are not?
-Well the answer is, they are both beneficial.

 Stem cell exhaustion

 Every day, our cells are damaged.
 Some of these damaged cells are successfully repaired and keep serving the body.
 Others are either completely destroyed via apoptosis, or become dysfunctional and enter a ‘senescent’ state where they can no longer divide (see Cellular senescence).
 Some of these lost cells are replaced from reserves of tissue-specific stem cells, but the aging process makes these stem cell pools less effective at repairs over time, and eventually those reserves run out.
 The Immune system in particular is compromised by depletion of its stem cells.
 Hematopoiesis (creation of blood cells) declines with age, resulting in a diminished production of adaptive immune cells, a process termed immunosenescence.
 The thymus, a key part of the immune system that produces immune cells, constantly shrinks, leaving you vulnerable to infectious disease and cancer as fewer new cells are created.
 Over the passage of time, long-lived tissues, such as those in the brain, heart, and skeletal muscles, begin to progressively lose cells, and their function becomes increasingly compromised.
 Muscles weaken, and don’t respond to exercise.
 The brain loses neurons, leading to cognitive decline and dementia, as well as to loss of control over fine muscle movements and Parkinson’s disease.
 Ultimately the loss of reserves of replacement cells leads to the failure of tissue repair and is a significant driver of aging.
 Thus, cell therapies aimed at refilling stem cell pools in future might become an important part of maintaining health in old age.

 Altered intercellular communication

 Aging causes changes to communication outside of the cell, which ultimately affects the function of all cells and tissues.
 Cellular communication has endocrine (hormones from pineal gland, pituitary gland, pancreas, ovaries, testes, thyroid gland, parathyroid gland, and adrenal glands), neuroendocrine (hormones from nerve and gland cells) or neuronal origins.
 Neurohormonal signaling becomes increasingly deregulated with age as inflammatory reactions increase.
 One of the best known age-related changes in intercellular communication is the chronic inflammation (often called ‘inflammaging’), which implies an increasingly rising background level of inflammation as we age.
 Inflammaging results from various sources, such as the accumulation of pro-inflammatory tissue damage, the failure of the immune system to effectively remove pathogens and precancerous cells, accumulation of senescent cells (see cellular senescence) that result in pro-inflammatory signals, defective autophagy responses, and finally the increased activity of the proinflammatory NF-κB pathway, which has been shown to increase inflammation in senescent cells and microbial infectious burden In addition to inflammatory signals, the so called bystander effect, in which senescent cells induce senescence in neighboring cells through the toxic signals they give off, is also a part of altered intercellular communication (see cellular senescence).
 Indeed, like the various aging processes, senescent cells and Altered intercellular communication are closely linked.
 Studies suggest that many age-related diseases are caused or worsened by systemic inflammation, including neurodegeneration, and atherosclerosis.

 Long-lived protein modification